shoog249/Unitree-Go2-ROS2-Web-Control/README.md

 ## Overview

-This repository shows the web control part of my Unitree Go2 ROS 2 project developed and tested in simulation.
+This repository shows the web control part of my Unitree Go2 ROS 2 project developed and tested.

 The browser interface connects to ROS 2 through **rosbridge / ROSLIB.js** and sends robot motion commands using `geometry_msgs/Twist`.
 The project includes camera viewing, button control, keyboard teleoperation, a virtual joystick, and relay-topic testing.